-In Sindh 75 percent of sugarcane crop area (2014-15) was sown in September while the rest of the area was sown during February and March 2014.
-In most parts of Punjab and KP sugarcane was sown during February and March, 2014.
+In Sindh 75 percent of sugarcane crop area (2015-15) was sown in September while the rest of the area was sown during February and March 2015.
+In most parts of Punjab and KP sugarcane was sown during February and March, 2015.
 Crop is at healthy growth stage in most parts of the countries due to sufficient water availability.

-Rice Crop
+• Rice Crop

-The rice crop 2014-15 is still at nursery stage in most parts of the country.
-By end of May Basmati rice in North eastern region of Punjab was at nursery plantation stage and field transplantation will start by end of June or early July.
+The rice crop is still at nursery stage in most parts of the country.
+By end of May Basmati rice in North eastern region of Punjab was at nursery plantation stage and are required to be sown after 20th May by a legislation aiming at breaking life cycle of rice borer by eliminating the host plants.

-5.3 Crop Situation: June, 2014
+5.3 Crop Situation: June, 2015

 The growth of Kharif season crops i.e sugarcane and cotton are progressing during the month of June.
 Sugarcane crop is at early growth stage.
 The cotton crop is at boll formation stage in Sindh and in some limited areas of Punjab, where crop was sown during February & March.
 The Cotton crop in major areas of Punjab is however at flowering stage.
-The spring maize crop 2013-14 has been harvested in June.
-The sowing of rice nurseries in Sindh and Punjab was going on.
-The optimal sowing time of Cotton in Sindh is from April to mid-May while in Punjab it is from May to mid-June.
-The transplanting of nurseries of coarse rice was in progress at a high pace in Punjab, Sindh and Balochistan.
-In Kallar tract, Basmati rice nurseries are under establishment phase and field transplantation will start by mid-July and continue till mid-August, 2014